klaytn/klaytn-docs/docs/dapp/tutorials/migrating-ethereum-app-to-klaytn.md

 * Basic knowledge and experience in Blockchain app is required, but no previous Klaytn experience is needed.

 #### Testing Environment <a id="testing-environment"></a>
-CountBApp is tested in the following environment.
+CountDApp is tested in the following environment.

 * MacOS Mojave 10.14.5
 * Node 10.16.0 \(LTS\)